qualified-self/cue-control/maxmsp server/README.md

 1. Wire up the speakers and the aura to the firestudio.
 The firestudio should be connected to the computer;

-2. Test and make sure this audio setup is properly working and configured in your computer;
+2. Make sure this audio setup is properly configured in your computer before continuing;

 #Setting up rounter & DMX